NEW ZEALAND

 Maori Songs - Kiwi Songs - Home

-Matariki, the glowing midwinter star cluster that announces a new-born year,
+Matariki is the glowing midwinter star cluster that announces each new-born year.

 light to the world with the message of love for the poor and needy.